ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_base.md

 /run_id
 ```

+## Additional Requirements

+Because the hardware interface subscribes to the encoders, that are connected to the Teensy MCU, and publishes to the motors via the motr driver node,
+another launch will be required to run these additional nodes.
+See the `diffbot_bringup` package for this setup.

+## Simulation

 To have a simulation showing DiffBot, the second step is to use the [`diffbot_gazebo/launch/diffbot_base.launch`](https://github.com/fjp/diffbot/blob/master/ros/src/diffbot_gazebo/launch/diffbot_base.launch) on the work pc:

 ```console
 $ roslaunch diffbot_gazebo diffbot_base.launch
 ```

-This will launch the gazebo simulation, which will can make use of the running controllers inside the controller manager too:
+This will launch the gazebo simulation, which can make use of the running controllers inside the controller manager too:

 <figure>
     <a href="https://raw.githubusercontent.com/fjp/diffbot/master/docs/resources/ros_control_gazebo.png"><img src="https://raw.githubusercontent.com/fjp/diffbot/master/docs/resources/ros_control_gazebo.png"></a>